wildtechgarden/server-alpine-linux-docs4web/src/important-post-install-configuration/use-encrypted-lbu.md

 ## Overview

-Unless you needed headless, or unattended reboots or power up (e.g. after power loss), it is highly recommended to use an encrypted configuration backup.
-This protects the data while the system is down (while the system up, the need to login, and the usual user access mechanism apply, but while powered down a FAT32 partition is easily read, or even an unencrypted ext4 partition.
+Unless you need headless, or unattended reboots or power up (e.g. after power loss), it is highly recommended to use an encrypted configuration backup.
+This protects the data while the system is down (while the system up, the need to login, and the usual user access mechanism apply, but while powered down a FAT32 partition is easily read, or even any other unencrypted partition.

 If you are running headless but have an option of using a serial port on your computer during boot (instead of keyboard and monitor) then you might want to read the docs on using serial console on Alpine Linux: <https://wiki.alpinelinux.org/wiki/Enable_Serial_Console_on_Boot.>

-Encrypting the config and APK partition is not supported by Alpine Linux at the present time, so boots would fail with that option.
+Encrypting the config and APK partition is not supported by default by Alpine Linux at the present time, so boots would fail with that option, unless you modify the initramfs.

 ## Configure lbu.conf